Collins Munyendo

 About Me

-I am a fourth year Computer Science PhD Candidate in the Usable Security and Privacy Lab at the George Washington University where I am fortunate to be advised by Adam Aviv.
+I am a fifth year Computer Science PhD candidate in the Usable Security and Privacy Lab at the George Washington University where I am fortunate to be advised by Adam Aviv.
 I am closely working with Yixin Zou and Elissa Redmiles for the final chapter of my PhD.
 My research focuses on human factors in digital security and privacy.
 I investigate how users, especially understudied groups, interact with, use, and/or misuse security and privacy tools, then design more usable and secure solutions.
 I received my Masters from Carnegie Mellon University and Bachelors from Strathmore University.

-Recent News
+• Recent News